-- Refer cases where a tutor is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service; and, where a crime may have been committed to the Police - Update the TSL management team and board quarterly to inform them of issues and changes in safeguarding policy - Ensure staff and tutors receive safeguarding training on an annual basis to raise awareness of safeguarding issues, this policy and procedures - Act as source of support, advice and expertise for all staff with respect to safeguarding issues
+- Refer cases where an ex-tutor was found to have abused harmed a child to the Disclosure and Barring Service; and, where a crime may have been committed to the Police - Update the TSL management team and board quarterly to inform them of issues and changes in safeguarding policy - Ensure staff receive safeguarding training on an annual basis to raise awareness of safeguarding issues, this policy and procedures - Act as source of support, advice and expertise for all staff with respect to safeguarding issues - Support staff who make referrals (offering explanation of what we should do and why and, if required, additional training, time off and access to counselling services) - Undergo training to provide them with the knowledge and skills required to carry out the role.
+This training should be updated at least every two years - Ensure TSL's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this - Ensure the child protection policy is available publicly on TSL's website - Act as a champion for the rights of children where relevant in the general management of the company - Champion the experience that children have during their interactions with us (including in the TSL product, the way we train our Al tutor, etc.)

-- Support staff (Tutors and in the London Office) who make referrals (offering explanation of what we should do and why and, if required, additional training, time off and access to counselling services) - Undergo training to provide them with the knowledge and skills required to carry out the role.
-This training should be updated at least every two years - Ensure TSL's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this - Ensure the child protection policy is available publicly on TSL's website - Act as a champion for the rights of children where relevant in the general management of the company - Champion the experience that children have during their interactions with us (including in the TSL product, the way we train tutors, etc.) - Work with DSOs at all Tutor Centres to ensure that they are discharging the above set of responsibilities for their workforces - Referral most serious safeguarding issues to schools and, if required, local authorities, and review other, less serious referrals - Work with Schools to ensure they understand our safeguarding policies and procedures - Ensure whistleblowing policy exists for both London Office staff and our Tutors, that these policies are up to date and have been read by all staff - Ensure a code of conduct exists for working with children for both London Office staff and our Tutors, is up to date and has been read by all staff e.
+- Referral most serious safeguarding issues to schools and, if required, local authorities, and review other, less serious referrals - Work with Schools to ensure they understand our safeguarding policies and procedures - Ensure whistleblowing policy exists for our staff, that these policies are up to date and have been read by all staff - Ensure a code of conduct exists for working with children for our London Office staff, is up to date and has been read by all staff e.
 TSL's Deputy Designated Safeguarding Officer f.
 TSL's Senior Lead for safeguarding and child protection g.
 All Other TSL Staff

 TSL's Deputy Designated Safeguarding Officer (DSO) will be able to take over any aspects of the DSOs role when required (e.g., due to absence or when delegated by the DSO).
-In addition, the Deputy DSO will review and decide on the action from most safeguarding reports issued by our tutors (working with the DSO for more serious incidents).
+In addition, the Deputy DSO will review and decide on the action from most safeguarding reports issued by our AI tutor (working with the DSO for more serious incidents).